-Authentink Tattoo Studio is the world renowned Irezumi specialist studio based in Sydney, Australia, famous for the many unique styles of traditional Japanese tattooing that are being produced every day in the studio.
-We have 4 artists that create their own unique style of Japanese Tattooing and whom are wholly dedicated to creating authentic Japanese style irezumi and hormono and practice this style of the craft every day the studio is open.
+Authentink Tattoo Studio is the world renowned traditional Japanese Horimono (irezumi, wabori, Japanese tattoo) specialist studio based in Sydney, Australia, famous for the many unique styles of traditional Japanese tattooing that are being created in the studio.
+We have 4 artists that create their own unique style of Japanese Tattooing and whom are wholly dedicated to creating authentic Japanese style irezumi, both wabori (machine) and tebori (hand poke) and practice this style of the craft every day the studio is open.

 Stories about the 108’s Hero of the Suikoden (AKA, The Water Margin, Outlaws of the Marsh, Tale of the Marshes, All Men Are Brothers, Men of the Marshes, or The Marshes of Mount Liang).
 These stories were first illustrated by Japanese Artist Hokusai and then later were made into colour woodblock prints by Kuniyoshi.
 These prints are what most Traditional Japanese Tattoos are based on.

 • Certain Buddhist gods, deities and demons

 • Mythical and non-mythical creatures like the Phoenix, Kirin, dragons, tigers, koi carp, Fu dogs, snakes, Baku etc.

 • Chinese/Japanese Zodiac (Astrology)

 • Auspicious symbols

 Horisumi has been practicing the craft of tebori for years and now works mostly in this style, he still makes his outlines by machine as do many tebori artists.
 All colour and shading is done by tebori and of course anyone already being tattooed by him with machine can get their colour by tebori and the benefits that entails; richer colour, faster healing, less pain and more benefits along with joining a rich tradition of hand made tattoos.